a heart wide open

 I am looking back on something I wrote in November of 2006 on some dark Wednesday night.
 I sat down to write this thing- this nomal, everyday sort of thing- and I tried to define love.
 Something in me wanted to explain to myself what it meant to fall in love, and that maybe it was not so much a fall as a gradual descent towards this something better.
 I thought about the idea of love as a sudden blaze, suddenly ignited without any prior warning, and I said that maybe that was all wrong.
 A woman that I know- the only road- left me a note that said "maybe everyone's fire is different."

 I was driving down the road today on my way to work, windows down on a warm Thursday afternoon, singing along with John Mayer.
 It was a cd Ryan had given me a while ago, back when we first started dating, something like three months ago.
 I've never bothered to keep count, because I always thought that when the number turned into years the months would be mostly insignificant.
 I was listening and I was singing along and I was unconcerned with my idle train of thought.
 I had turned the cd to number fifteen so I could listen to "Say", my favorite Mayer song.

-Have no fear for giving in
+Have no fear for

 Have no fear for giving over

 You better know that in the end it's better to say too much